guan-yuan/seq2seq-with-attentation-batch-pytorch/README.md

 Note: This dataset is modified from the [NOAH'S ARK LAB Short-Text Conversation dataset](http://www.noahlab.com.hk/topics/DeepLearning4NLPDatasets).

-Please cite the following paper if you use the data in your work.
+Please cite the following paper if you use the data in your work.<p>
 Neural Responding Machine for Short-Text Conversation.
 Lifeng Shang, Zhengdong Lu, and Hang Li.
 ACL 2015.